Nutritional yeast as a source of vitamin B1 (thiamine)

 Source: M., Liu et al. - Thiamine Deficiency Induces Anorexia by Inhibiting Hypothalamic AMPK.
 Neuroscience (2015).

 Mice (male and female) were fed with either a control or TD (thiamine deficiency) diet.
 A significant decrease in the food intake was observed on the 16th day in the TD group.
-Also, significant decrease in the body weight was observed from the 21st day for male and the 23rd day for female mice in the TD group.
+Also, a significant decrease in the body weight was observed from the 21st day for male and the 23rd day for female mice in the TD group.

 Fatigue

 Fatigue is recognised as a symptom of vitamin B1 deficiency.
 As thiamine has a role in converting food into energy, having a deficiency in this vitamin means that there is less energy being converted.
-This also ties to the loss of appetite because there is less food being consumed.
+This also ties in to the loss of appetite because there is less food being consumed.

 Irritability